Financial Aid F.A.Q.s

 Financial aid is money used to pay for your educational expenses such as tuition, fees, and book.
 Financial aid is generally in the form of grants, scholarships, and/or work-study program.

 Chattahoochee Technical College offers a variety of financial aid programs that include grants and scholarships that are non-repayable.
-We do not currently participate in any federal or state loan programs.
+Chattahoochee Technical College does not participate in any Federal Stafford/Direct Loan programs or the Federal PLUS program.

 CTC’s Federal Title IV School Code is 005620.
 This number must be used when completing the FAFSA in order for CTC to receive your financial aid application.